Aknexad/Landing-Page/README.md

 # landing-page
-A Simpel landing page with flex box
+A Simple landing page with flex box